explodingcamera/keygate/README.md

 - **Minimal features**
   Focusing on the core features of user identity management and authentication.
 - **Secure**
   Keygate should be secure by default.
 It should be easy to use and hard to misuse.
+Insecure login methods like SMS are not supported.
 - **Flexibility**
   It should be easy to build your own solution on top of keygate.
 Keygate should be flexible enough to be used in a variety of use cases, but not too flexible to be misused.
 It is not the goal to build a general purpose authentication and authorization solution for all possible use cases.